daviti/GoFetch/README.md

 Cypress IDE will open.
 From there you can run your test.

 To run a test click on the specific test you want to run.

+Cypress IDE will run the test and will display if there are any issues.

+From here you can start debugging.